Best Time to Visit Kashmir & Ladakh: Seasonal Travel Guide

 The ideal weather for everything makes Ladakh fully packed from June to September.

-The temperature is higher, fluctuating between 15 - 25°C (59 - 77 °F).
+The temperature is higher, fluctuating between 15 and 25°C (59 and 77°F).
 Skies are clear and sunny with a balmy climate.

 Roads and highways are fully open with very little snow to be seen around.
 You see gorgeous views all around with crystal clear peaks in the backdrop.

-It is held at Hemis Monastery to honour Padmasambhava.
+It is held at Hemis Monastery to honor Padmasambhava.
 Lamas gather around, and Cham Dance is performed during the ceremony.

 Lastly, you can visit Ladakh in summer without thinking twice.
 You will experience the best of it, doing every outdoor activity available and navigating to the top attractions there.